KlausJackson/DataStructures_Algorithms/README.md

 ## Data Structures
 I left a #LEETCODE next to every leetcode problem. <br>

-### Singly linked list (25 LEETCODE problems) : a linear data structure where each node contains a data element and a reference (or pointer) to the next node in the list. <br>
+### Singly linked list (25 LEETCODE problems)
+A linear data structure where each node contains a data element and a reference (or pointer) to the next node in the list. <br>

 * Common Algorithms and Problems
     - Reversal: Reversing the order of the nodes in the list.